A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: EP Tree Representation and Parallelization of SGRAND

 The most notable difference between parallel and serial implementations of SGRAND is the relaxation of the strict ordering constraint: while serial SGRAND tests EPs in exactly ascending order of $\zeta(\cdot)$, the parallel SGRAND processes EPs in batches where only the minimum $\zeta(\cdot)$ of each batch is required to satisfy the monotonicity property $\tau_{k-1} \leq \tau_k$.
 This relaxation enables concurrent processing but necessitates additional verification mechanisms to ensure global optimality, as done by Steps 4 and 5 in the previous subsection.

-The batch size parameter $n_k$ serves as the key design lever for balancing parallelism and computational complexity.
+The batch size parameter $P_k$ serves as the key design lever for balancing parallelism and computational complexity.
 Small batch sizes closely resemble the behavior of serial SGRAND, preserving the ascending order of $\zeta(\cdot)$ to some extent, but reap limited parallelization gains.
-In contrast, large batch sizes fully realize parallelism but may require evaluating additional EPs beyond the optimal termination round.
+In contrast, large batch sizes fully realize parallelism but may require evaluating additional EPs.

 While the proposed parallel SGRAND successfully achieves ML decoding, its computational complexity can be reduced via further optimization.
 The following section introduces several acceleration techniques, including pruning, recursive tree-based computation of reliability and parity, and early termination.
 These substantially reduce both the average number of EP evaluations and the per-evaluation computational complexity, while still maintaining ML guarantees.